-My employer puts us up at the Hotel Infanta Cristina www.hotelinfantacristina.com on Carretera de Madrid, in the newest part of town.
+My employer puts us up at the Hotel Infanta Cristina www.hotelinfantacristina.com on Carretera de Madrid, in La Victoria, one of the newer parts of town.

-It’s handy for the train station (max ten minute’s walk) but the area is pretty sterile and there are no good bars or restaurants nearby that I know of.
+It’s handy for the train station (max ten minute’s walk) but the neighbourhood it’s in is pretty sterile and there are no good bars or restaurants nearby that I know of.

-Personally I like a bit of exercise before I eat so I always walk up the long hill to one of the tapas areas I mention in my other posts.
+Personally I like a bit of exercise before I eat so I always walk up the long hill most of the city is located on to one of the tapas areas I mention in my other posts.